The Tragic Death of Chicago Bears Legend Walter Payton

 Walter Payton was the true definition of greatness.
-On the field and off, the legendary Chicago Bears running back affectionately known as “Sweetness” epitomized class, which is the reason the NFL Man of the Year Trophy now bears his name.
+On the field and off, the legendary Chicago Bears running back affectionately known as “Sweetness” epitomized class, which is why the NFL Man of the Year Trophy now bears his name.

-He originally committed to play at Kansas State but then decided to follow in his brother’s footsteps and enrolled at Jackson State, a historically black school.
-It was here that Walter Payton truly made a name for himself, proving to all the schools that had passed on him that they’d made a huge mistake.
+He initially committed to play at Kansas State but decided to follow in his brother’s footsteps and enrolled at Jackson State, a historically black school.
+It was here that Walter Payton truly made a name for himself, proving to all the schools that had passed on him that they’d made a colossal mistake.

 Walter Payton put up crazy numbers at Jackson State

 Walter Payton arrived at Jackson State in 1971 and had a solid freshman season, rushing for 651 yards and averaging 6.9 yards per carry.
 In addition to scoring five touchdowns, he also assisted in kicking duties and made 13 extra points and three field goals.

 In his sophomore season, he was given a more prominent role in the offense and upped his numbers, rushing for 781 yards and 15 touchdowns, also kicking 21 extra points.
 In one game, a 72-0 drubbing of Lane College, Payton rushed for 279 yards and seven touchdowns, both school records.

 In 1973, Walter Payton rushed for 1,139 yards and 24 touchdowns, the latter being yet another school record.
 He was named the Black College Player of the Year, an award he won again his senior season.
 In 1974, Payton was named an All-American, rushing for 1,029 yards and 19 touchdowns.
 He ended his college career with 3,600 rushing yards, 63 touchdowns, 53 extra points made, and five field goals.